Great app to meet a lot of people. Keep up the good work!

 This isn’t just Oslo, it’s a version of “home” we’re building together.

-If you’re tired of being the only one in your circle still explaining what Ramadan is, or dodging questions like “kur do martohesh”, it’s time to meet people who get it.
+If you’re tired of being the in your circle still explaining what Ramadan is, or dodging questions like “kur do martohesh”, it’s time to meet people who get it.
 Muslim Albanians in Oslo don’t need another dating app, they need a space made for us.

 Join our Albanian-only feed, verify your profile in under a minute, and start the kind of chat that ends with “Hajde të takohemi – realisht.”